Processors are the brain of the computer.

 The Acer Nitro 5 is a premium budget laptop priced under Rs.60,000 ($800+) that comes with an Intel Core i5 7300HQ processor.
 Models such as the MSI GL62M feature the Core i7 7700HQ chipset and costs just under Rs.80,000 ($1,100+)

 U vs HQ – The numbers

 |i7 8550U||4/8||8||4.0||UHD 620||15||1.9|

 |i5 8350U||4/8||6||3.6||UHD 620||15||1.7|

 If your laptop use comprises of just casual browsing and media consumption, having a U series processor is just fine.
 The latest eighth generation U series processors from Intel coupled with the integrated UHD graphics can stream 4K videos with relative ease.

-If your prime motive on a laptop is resource intensive tasks such as video editing or gaming, then make sure you choose an HQ-series laptop over the U any day.
-The extra physical cores will definitely boost the performance upto 3x.
+If your prime motive on a laptop is resource-intensive tasks such as video editing or gaming, then make sure you choose an HQ-series laptop over the U any day.
+The extra physical cores will definitely boost the performance of your pc upto 3x.